 The very fast burning, smoky propellants of the 1800s gave way to slower burning "smokeless" powders near the turn of the century.
 These propellants gasified almost completely and could accelerate a projectile all the way along a gun of 40 or more calibers in length.
 Thus, the high-velocity naval gun was born.
 A side benefit was the flatter trajectory, which led to more accurate firing at longer ranges, which in turn led to centralized fire control and then ultimately to the "Dreadnought" designs.

-In 1908 AP projectiles were fitted with a longer ballistic cap of 7crh which improved their penetration ability at longer ranges.
+In 1908 AP projectiles were fitted with a longer ballistic cap of 7crh which reduced drag and thus improved their penetration ability at longer ranges.

 |Designation||12"/40 (30.5 cm) Mark 3 and Mark 4|